mountain biking lake como

 One of the most popular trails in the area takes you all the way from Como to Bellagio, with a little help from the Como funicular to get you started.
 It is called the Dorsale del Triangolo Lario, and in its 25 kilometers and 1,320 meters of elevation gain you'll find singletrack, mule track, wide loamy trails, and views for days.
 Once in Brunate the climbing begins, undulating north along the ridgeline through dense forest and clear alpine meadows with unparalleled 360 views.
 This trail is also frequented by hikers so there are many steep spur trails off the Dorsale that lead to the summit of nearby peaks if you wish to tick off some summit bagging.
 Otherwise catch your breath as you take in the views of this unique singletrack experience and get ready to celebrate your traverse with a great meal and beer at Hotel il Perlo - the Dorsale conveniently passes through the field next door.

 One of the most challenging rides is Monte di Tremezzo, but one never forgotten!
 A ferry ride to the west side of the lake and a funicular to the town of Pigra begins your exploration of this mountain steeped not only in trails but in history.
 On one side is Italia, and to the west pure uninterrupted views of Switzerland.
 The high alpine roads and barracks were built in WWI to form the "war line", the Linea Cadorna, linking artillery stations that would keep watch on Germans bent in invading neighboring Switzerland for better access to industrial Milan.
-A steep descent through il bosco and even an ancient tunnel bring you back to the shores of Lake Como.
-Video by montagnavera.
+A steep descent through il bosco and even a WWI tunnel bring you back to the shores of Lake Como.